 What I’m Currently Using:

 Canon EOS 5D Mark III 22.3 MP Full Frame CMOS Digital SLR Camera – I love this full frame camera because it has 61 Auto Focus points, ISO ranges from 100 – 25600, and it can also capture 1080p HD videos.
 This is by far the best SLR I have owned in terms of quality, clarity and versatility.
+My good friend Jordan who is a professional photographer in Melbourne also uses this camera, so if you’re looking for something amazing, I’d definitely go for the Mark III.
 I was previously using a Canon EOS 60D 18 MP CMOS Digital SLR Camera which was also absolutely fantastic and is a cheaper alternative for anyone who doesn’t want to splash out too much on a camera body.

 Canon EF 50mm f/1.4 USM – I use this lens for 95% of my food photography.
 It is a fixed lens, meaning it doesn’t zoom in or out.
 This lens is perfect for food photos as it can get you pretty up close and personal with the food (not as close as a macro lens, but close enough for awesome food shots).
 It has a large aperture and opens up to f stop 1.4, perfect for shooting in lower light, and also for shooting images with a shallow depth of feel (think bokeh, and blurry backgrounds).
 If you only want to buy one lens for your food photography, this would be the one to get.